open-mmlab/mmaction2/demo/README.md

 - [Video demo](#video-demo): A demo script to predict the recognition result using a single video.
 - [Video GradCAM Demo](#video-gradcam-demo): A demo script to visualize GradCAM results using a single video.
 - [Webcam demo](#webcam-demo): A demo script to implement real-time action recognition from a web camera.
+- [Long Video demo](#long-video-demo): a demo script to predict different labels using a single long video.
 - [Skeleton-based Action Recognition Demo](#skeleton-based-action-recognition-demo): A demo script to predict the skeleton-based action recognition result using a single video.
+- [SpatioTemporal Action Detection Webcam Demo](#spatiotemporal-action-detection-webcam-demo): A demo script to implement real-time spatio-temporal action detection from a web camera.
 - [SpatioTemporal Action Detection Video Demo](#spatiotemporal-action-detection-video-demo): A demo script to predict the spatiotemporal action detection result using a single video.
 - [SpatioTemporal Action Detection ONNX Video Demo](#spatiotemporal-action-detection-onnx-video-demo): A demo script to predict the SpatioTemporal Action Detection result using the onnx file instead of building the PyTorch models.
 - [Inferencer Demo](#inferencer): A demo script to implement fast predict for video analysis tasks based on unified inferencer interface.
+- [Video Structuralize Demo](#video-structuralize-demo): A demo script to predict the skeleton-based and rgb-based action recognition and spatio-temporal action detection result using a single video.

 ## Modify configs through script arguments